lewismoten/KeyValueStore-NoSQL/README.md

 #Setting things up
 Rename the configuration.example.php file and setup the connection credentials.
-Run the schema.sql file to create the database table
+Run the schema.sql file to create the database table To support raw post data, you will need to set you php.ini file
+* always_populate_raw_post_data = -1

 Note: This is essentially a public database that anyone can update.
 There are no security restrictions in place for people retrieving and updating content.